 1. Product performance: accuracy and repeatability of the pipette.
 It is mainly based on the technical data provided by the manufacturer.

 2. Reliable and durable products.
-This depends largely depends on the material used in the pipette.
-For the case, it should have high impact resistance, corrosion resistance, and low thermal conductivity.
+This depends largely on the material used in the pipette.
+In this case, it should have high impact resistance, corrosion resistance, and low thermal conductivity.

 The scientists use the pipette as a precision instrument that removes a small amount of liquid.
 The following tips may help you to have a big impact on your results.

 First, accuracy can be improved by up to 5%, when the tip immersion depth is correct.
-Depend on the tip size, the tip should be immersed between 1-2 mm for micro-volume pipettes and up to 3-6 mm for normal pipettes.
-If the tip is immersed too far, the gas in the tip will be compressed, followed with too much liquid aspirated.
+Depending on the tip size, the tip should be immersed between 1-2 mm for micro-volume pipettes and up to 3-6 mm for normal pipettes.
+If the tip is immersed too far, the gas in the tip will be compressed, followed by too much liquid aspirated.

-Third, we can get better accuracy if we make sure that the last remaining droplet dispenses completely without any adhering to the tip end.
-We recommended you dispense the pipette with the end of the tip resting against the vessel wall to reduce or eliminates the amount of sample remaining in the tip.
+Third, we can get better accuracy if we make sure that the last remaining droplet dispenses completely without adhering to the tip end.
+We recommend you dispense the pipette with the end of the tip resting against the vessel wall to reduce or eliminate the amount of sample remaining in the tip.

 Last, always rinse a new tip at least two times with the liquid that is going to be used before you use the pipette.
 And try to keep a consistent rhythm of pipetting from sample to sample.